el3ttar3/DSAI-Course-Notebooks/README.md

 # DSAI Course Notebooks

-A comprehensive collection of **Data Science and Artificial Intelligence** course notebooks from the DSAI program, organized by subject domain for easy navigation and learning.
+A comprehensive collection of **Data Science and Artificial Intelligence** course notebooks, systematically organized by subject domain for easy navigation and learning.

 ---